rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

 1. Use `ipconfig` and `ipconfig /all` on Windows to view network configuration.
 2. Use `ifconfig` to view Linux network configuration.
 3. Use `ip route show` to view Linux the default gateway on Linux.
-4. Display the Linux network configuration file.
+4. Display the Linux network configuration.
+5. Use network tools `ping` and `tracert`, and understand what they do

 Steps
 --------------------------